Want to live intentionally? Here are 10 tips for being intentional every single day!

 There are so many things I want to accomplish each day.
 The task list is ever growing, and most days the minute I check one thing off my list, I need to add ten more to it.

-As a work-at-home-mom, I have be intentional every single day in order to keep my house and business running, yet I can’t do it all.
-Not even close!
+As a work-at-home-mom, I have be intentional every single day in order to keep my house and business running.
+However, I can’t do it all.

 It is vain that you rise up early and go late to rest, eating the bread of anxious toil; for he gives to his beloved sleep. ~Psalm 127:2